mylonsuren/practice-twitter-bot/README.md

-# twittertranslator
+# Practice Twitter Bot
-A simple twitter bot.
+A simple twitter bot that doesn't do anything special.